4.7

 To reach the Staten Island ferry terminal at Whitehall, take subway lines 1, R, or W, with routes passing near the Whitehall Terminal.

-Get down at Whitehall St-South Ferry or Bowling Green, 4 and 6 minutes away.
+Get down at Whitehall St.South Ferry or Bowling Green, which are 4 and 6 minutes away from the terminal.

 Buses BXM18, M15, M15-SBS, M20, M55 and QM11 pass near Whitehall Terminal.